Bismarck, ND Demographics

 A map of Bismarck's Population by Race

-Of the 406 places in North Dakota, Bismarck is the 2nd most populous.
+Bismarck is ranked the 2nd most populous place in North Dakota, out of 406 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bismarck was ranked the 2nd most populous place in the 2020 Census.

 Bismarck's White Population